-This edition is packed with some great content, catch up on all the news at Southern Public Power District.[Read more…] about May/June 2019 Magazine
+This edition is packed with some great content, catch up on all the news at Southern Public Power District.[Read more…] about September/October Customer News Magazine

 Whether we recognize Public Power WEEK or MONTH, its a great time to celebrate the benefits we enjoy in the state of Nebraska–the only 100% public power state in the country!

 The past year has provided a crash course in disaster for Nebraska.
 Use what you learned to prepare for the next weather related disater.

 Most people have a washer and dryer at home.
 Depending on your appliances and strategy for conquering this never-ending task, laundering could account for up to 13 percent of your household’s annual energy use.